Physics-50/Module-1/docs/week4.md

 What do I need to make for Module 1?

 For Module 1, your deliverable is a single figure, with a caption, that conveys what you learned from your experimentation.
+Remember: **Experimental science is not about getting the "right" or expected answer.** You are trying to make a careful conclusion that is supported by the data you collected.
+If your data doesn't support the hypothesis, you should draw a cautious and properly qualified conclusion based on your data.

 In your experiment, you explored the effect of mass on the coefficient of static friction, but to give you a sense of what we hope your figure will be like, let’s imagine for a moment that you were studying the effect of location on the inclined plane (eg. cutting board) on the coefficient of static friction.
 Here’s what a figure about that might look like:

 ![figure example](images/figure-example.jpg)